One of the more common calls we receive is about field blanks.

 - What do I do with a positive field blank?

 Customers have a lot of questions, but also some strong beliefs.
-Since field blanks are such valuable tools, let’s go through the discussions.
+Since field blanks are such valuable tools, let’s go through and discuss them.

 When should field blanks be used?